-Solutions like DropBox while great for non-confidential data don't really offer much in the way of controls and oversight and you have very little control over what devices it is installed on.
+While great for non-confidential data, solutions like DropBox don't really offer much control and oversight, and you have very little control over what devices it is installed on.
 You may wind up with DropBox being a back door right into your secure environment with employees mixing it from personal to work machines.
 Dropbox lets employees permanently delete files without your knowledge?
 Did you know employees are also able to share files without your knowledge?
-This leaves you at risk for breaking privacy agreements in place with customers and third-parties.
+This leaves you at risk for breaking privacy agreements, data protection laws, industry compliance regulations, to name a few reasons.

 Every small business faces the potential for important files to become corrupted.
-You may not even be aware of this nor did you probably think to worry about this.
-Typically 1 out of every 1500 files becomes corrupted at some point in time and Dropbox is no exception to this.
+You may not even be aware of this, nor did you probably think to worry about this.
+Typically 1 out of every 1500 files becomes corrupted at some point in time, and Dropbox is no exception.
 Most consumer-grade file-sharing tools don't offer data integrity assurance systems that businesses need to guarantee protection against corruption.
-Imagine if your QuickBooks File was deleted and you thought "I will just go and download it from DropBox" You download it and lo and behold the file is no good, corrupted!
+Imagine if your QuickBooks File was deleted, and you thought, "I will just go and download it from DropBox" You download it, and lo and behold, the file is no good, corrupted!
 DropBox is not a file backup solution and should not be used for important data.

 According to multiple sources including an article in CPO magazine, Dropbox was hacked exposing some 68,000,000 records including passwords.
 And to make things worse, some people have had the dame passwords on DropBox accounts for years.
 Just think about this for a second, your username and password is available on the DarkWeb for the taking and many people never change passwords at all or reuse passwords accross multiple solutions or don't have an adequate password policy in place at all.